tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Explain to the class:

-* Since we built our `CryptoRight` contract to spec, we should be able to integrate a frontend that was designed against the same interface.
+* Since we built our `CryptoRight` contract to spec, we should be able to integrate a front end that was designed against the same interface.

-* In this scenario, a frontend developer built a graphical interface using the specification while you implemented the contract.
+* In this scenario, a front-end developer built a graphical interface using the specification while you implemented the contract.

 Copy the files linked above into a new directory, or copy the [cryptoright-frontend](Activities/03-Ins_Integrating_Frontend_Intro/Resources/cryptoright-frontend) folder into your workspace, to a project folder called `cryptoright-frontend`.